Vulnicura: Music videos

-While videos were made for the above songs to promote the album, no official single was released.
+While videos were made for the above songs to promote the album, no official singles were released.

 Vulnicura remix series

 On 9 July 2015, Dazed Digital unveiled the first of a 3 part series of Vulnicura remixes.
 Series 1 features the first of two Lotic remixes of the track "Notget" (the Keptsafe version), a "Family" remix by Katie Gately, a remix of "History of Touches" by Krampfhaft, and a remix of "Lionsong" by Mica Levi.
 Levi explained her karaoke-inspired version: "I did a karaoke version more than a remix, because I love her string arrangements and thought it would be an opportunity to draw attention to them."

 The second series debuted on 22 July and features a Choral mix of "Lionsong" created by Björk herself.
 She sampled an early track by UNTOLD and utilized the Icelandic female choir Graduale Nobili, which had previously performed on Björk's Biophilia.
 The 2nd wave also includes "History of Touches", the Rabit Naked Mix, and The Haxan Cloak's remix of "Mouth Mantra".
 The Haxan Cloak co-produced and mixed Vulnicura, and stated, "When it came time to start thinking about prepping for the live shows, Björk asked me if there were any songs I'd like to remix for playing live – instantly I thought of (Mouth Mantra).
 I wanted to keep the core of the song but just really amp up the drama and intensity to 11...
 I then decided to refine the live remix for a more studio/headphone listening environment, so that's what you hear now."
 A fourth remix, Lotic's Fromdeath version of "Notget" was later released as a vinyl exclusive mix.

 The final Vulnicura remix series debuted on 2 October and features 4 new remixes: "Black Lake" and "Family" remixes by Bloom, "Lionsong", the Juliana Huxtable Remix, and "Stonemilker", the Patten Rework.
 Björk capped off the Vulnicura remix series by stating, "I would like to thank especially Robin Carolan for co-curating this with me.
 Its been such a pleasure!!!" in a note published on Dazed with the 3rd wave's digital release.

 Eventually all 12 remixes were released on vinyl through One Little Indian in 12 limited edition single-sided etched translucent 12" records in die-cut sleeves.
 The 3rd vinyl remix series was released on 20 November 2015.
 Each vinyl single managed to chart on the Official Charts Company Physical Singles and Vinyl Singles Sales in the UK.
 On the physical single chart "History of Touches" peaked at #20, "Mouth Mantra" peaked at #30, "Black Lake" peaked at #31, "Stonemilker" at #35, "Family" at #18 and the highest peaking "Lionsong" at #12.
 On the vinyl singles chart "History of Touches" peaked at #12, "Mouth Mantra" at #16, "Black Lake" at #17, "Stonemilker" at #21, "Lionsong" at #10, and "Family" at #13.